 \section{Results}

-We have analyzed the multifractal spectra of the Asian FX markets using the above MF-DFA method.
-The pricing mechanisms may well be complex due to the Asian currency crisis in 1997 as well as due to various internal and external events.
+We have analyzed the multifractal spectra of Asian FX markets using the above MF-DFA method.
+The pricing mechanisms may well be complex, due to the Asian currency crisis in late 1997 as well as due to various internal and external events.
 The Asian currency crisis had an impact on almost all Asian FX markets \cite{Gabjin}.
 Here, we study the multifractal properties of four markets and try to identify how the crisis may have affected their multifractality.

-In Fig. \ref{fig:fig1}, we show the return time series of Hong Kong, Japan, Korea, and Thailand.
-The Korean and Thai FX markets clearly have higher volatility after the Asian currency crisis in 1997, but the Japanese and Hong Kong markets show no obvious change.
+In Fig. 1, we show the return time series of Hong-Kong (a), Japan (b), Korea (c), and Thailand (d).
+The Korean and Thai FX markets clearly have higher volatility after the Asian currency crisis in 1997, but the Japanese and Hong-Kong markets show no obvious change.

-The question we pose: Is it only the values of volatilities change after the crisis or also the nonlinear properties?
-The test this question we analyzed the multifractal properties of these four markets.
-The results of MF-DFA analysis for the whole period are presented in Fig. \ref{fig:fig2-2}.
-To test how significant is the multifractality, we also perform the analysis on surrogate time series created by randomly shuffling the data.
-Figs. \ref{fig:fig2-2}a and b display the multifractal scaling function $\tau(q)$ of the original and shuffled data.
-We calculated $\tau(q)$ from the power-law relation between $F_{q}(s)$ and $s$, using scales in the range $40<s<600$.
-This is since below $s=40$ there exist discreteness effects in both original and surrogate data.
-We find that the two datasets behave almost linear with $q$ for negative moments, but show significant non-linearities for positive moments.
-This means that the temporal structure of the larger fluctuations have changed dramatically in the surrogate series.
+We now describe the multifractal properties of the four markets.
+The results of MF-DFA analysis are presented in Fig. 2.
+To test how significant is the multifractality, we also perform the analysis on shuffled time series created by randomly shuffling the data.
+Figs. 2(a) and (b) show the fluctuation spectra $F_{q}(s)^q$ of the original and shuffled HKD/USD series respectively.
+These logarithmic plots indicate that in both cases $F_{q}(s)^q$ is a power-law with an exponents depending on $q$.
+Fig. 2(c) and (d) display the multifractal scaling function $\tau(q)$ of the original and shuffled data.
+We calculated $\tau(q)$ from the power-law relation between $F_{q}(s)^q$ and $s$, using scales in the range $40<s<600$.
+This is since below $s=40$ there is discreteness effects (original and shuffled).
+We find that the two datasets behave similarly almost linear with q for negative moments, but show significant non-linearities for positive moments.
+This means that the larger fluctuations have changed dramatically in the shuffled series.